 - Understand and analyse the key principles and features of income tax and deductions

-- Identify and analyse the various aspects of taxation of companies, trusts and partnerships
+- Identify and analyse the various aspects of the taxation of companies, trusts and partnerships

 - Recognise and analyse the legal issues related to CGT, FBT and GST